dylanrathbone/CsvToJson/README.md

 <pre><code>jruby convert.rb single_stock_item.csv xml
 </code></pre>

-The output of which will be
+The output of which will be:
 <pre><code>
 Pending implementation..
 XML Data would be printed here...
 </code></pre>